 With a user-friendly interface, the tool will encourage beginning researchers as well as supporting larger multi-site research activities.

 A sample survey is available for viewing.
 Once you have completed the survey you will return to this page.
-The attached PDF shows a sample report generated by the Research Data Management System.
+You can set up auto generated reports to show in graph format for use in documents and demonstrations.

 Structure of the Research Data Management System

 - Surveys: where questionnaires and forms are created and where access to completing the questionnaires or entering data is controlled

 - Reports: where the data is summarised and analysed or where the raw data can be exported for further analysis

 - Libraries: where questions relating to palliative care have been created and can be accessed for use by researchers in designing other questionnaires